sartography/spiff-example-cli/docs/examples.rst

     workflow.do_engine_steps()
     ready_tasks = workflow.get_ready_user_tasks()

-The next section of code loops through the user tasks, displays their forms, and completes the task.
+The next section of code loops through the user tasks, displays their forms, and completes each task.

 .. code:: python